Sankyy-14/digital-literacy-project/email-drafts.md

 Thank you for your time.

 Warm regards,
-Sanket Suri
+Sanket Suri,
+25BAI10680,
-25BAI10680 | B.Tech CSE (AI) – First Year
+B.Tech CSE (AI) First Year
 VIT Bhopal University
-Email: sanket.suri2025@vitbhopal.ac.in
+Email: sanket.25bai10680@vitbhopal.ac.in

 ---

 ## Email 2 – Internship Interest Expression

-**Subject:** Application for Summer Internship Opportunity – CSE Undergraduate | Sanket Suri
+**Subject:** Application for Summer Internship Opportunity (CSE Undergraduate)

-Dear [Internship Coordinator's Name],
+Dear Sir/Ma'am,

 I hope you are doing well.
-My name is Sanket Suri, and I am currently a first-year B.Tech student specialising in Computer Science Engineering with a focus on Artificial Intelligence at VIT Bhopal University (Graduation: 2029).
+My name is Sanket Suri, and I am currently a first-year B.Tech student specialising in Computer Science Engineering with a focus on Artificial Intelligence and Machine Learning at VIT Bhopal University (Graduation: 2029).

 I am writing to express my keen interest in any available summer internship opportunities at [Company Name].
 I am eager to apply my foundational knowledge of programming, data handling, and problem-solving in a real-world setting, and I believe an internship at your organisation would be an invaluable learning experience.